WHAT IS LYMPHOMA

 WHAT IS REMISSION?

 Remission is the state where cancer is not detectable in the patient and the patient feels completely normal.
+(Note, this is different from "cure" where the cancer is considered gone forever.)
 Prolonged remission is the goal of cancer therapy which, for most lymphoma cases, means chemotherapy.
 This may sound intimidating but chemotherapy for pets is not the same experience as it is for humans.
-Nausea and hair loss are generally uncommon.
+For example, nausea and hair loss are generally uncommon for pets.
+Keep in mind that humans want a remission measured in decades if possible and most pets only need several years.
+This makes chemotherapy a very different experience for pets.

-This means that there is an excellent chance of reducing the tumor to undetectable levels.
+Because lymphoma cells are very sensitive to chemotherapy medications, there is an excellent chance of reducing the tumor to undetectable levels.
 How long a remission lasts depends on what protocol is used and a number of other factors.
-To learn more about where your pet fits into the statistics, please review the section on lymphoma in your pet's species (click the appropriate button to the left.)
+To learn more about where your pet fits into the statistics, please review the section on lymphoma in your pet's species (click the appropriate button to the below.)
 Numerous protocols are available and there is one to potentially fit every budget and every schedule.

 FOR ANY PATIENT, THERE IS AN APPROXIMATELY 75% CHANCE